isaaceindhoven/GazeHub/docs/complete-install.md

 # Complete install

 It can be a bit daunting to get a grasp of how all of Gaze comes together.
 On this page we will walk you through a generic PHP example.
-Before following the tutorial make sure you have the following tools installed: `PHP 7.3 or higher`, `NPM` and `Composer`.
+Before following the tutorial make sure you have the following tools installed: **PHP 7.3** or higher, **NPM**, **Composer** and **OpenSSL**.

 ### Installing GazeHub and GazePublisher
 ```bash